All Episodes

 There's no excuse for that.

-What should happen is a prosecution, it should happen immediately and should be investigating immediately.
+It should happen immediately and should be investigated immediately.

-I think what's getting sent out, it sounds like is that the attorney general is taking this very seriously.
+I think what's getting sent out, it sounds like, is that the Attorney General is taking this very seriously.

-The investigations now begin or re be revisited Hillary emails.
+The investigations now begin or be revisited.

-Um I don't know if you've been following the Debbie Wasserman Schultz case.
+I don't know if you've been following the Debbie Wasserman Schultz case.

 I'm sure he didn't do that for any other reason except that there's a problem on that computer there somewhere.

-The leaking investigation will take place the Comey investigation is going to take place.
+The Comey investigation is going to take place.

-Are we going to get into uranium one and what about the special counsel?
+And what about the special counsel?

 Why is the special counsel in place?

-And look I mean here here's you want to talk about the the whole establishment of the special counsel's role you got to go back to the Russian the the the steel dossier I mean which is getting a lot of attention now from our friend Congressman uh this is uh Trey Gowdy and it's getting a lot of attention because Trey Gowdy said it's basically a fiction and that was the basis upon which the entire discussion as to this whole Russia you know so called collusion took place.
+And look, I mean, here's, if you want to talk about the whole establishment of the special counsel's role, you got to go back to the Russian, the steel dossier, which is getting a lot of attention now from our friend Congressman.

-I go back to something I've said before Sean and you know s no one is yet to show me a law rule regulation or statute that uh actually defines what collusion even is now if they're talking about Russian engagement with the political process that's markedly different from what's being discussed in the press.
+Now, if they're talking about Russian engagement with the political process, that's markedly different from what's being discussed in the press.

 Let me just say this.